Local residents praised as heroes after saving man’s life

 According to an Oregon State Police incident report, Escalante’s vehicle, which was traveling northbound on U.S. Highway 101, left the roadway and crossed into the southbound lanes where it continued until it eventually entered the slough.
 The vehicle retained enough speed to carry it approximately 60 feet across the water.

-Escalante had allegedly exhibited signs and symptoms of impairment and had reportedly admitted to smoking marijuana as outlined in the OSP report.
-He received two citations that included reckless driving and a DUII for cannabis.
+Escalante had allegedly exhibited signs and symptoms of impairment and had admitted to smoking marijuana as outlined in the OSP report.
+He received two citations which included reckless driving and a DUII for cannabis.
 Marijuana paraphernalia was found around the vehicle and crash scene.

 Escalante denies the allegations and said he experienced a seizure that morning as he has history of epilepsy.
 He said doesn't remember much after crossing the McCullough Bridge and that he intends to fight the citations.